nemonik/hands-on-DevOps/docs/markdown.md

 --

-A pipeline automates the various stages/steps (e.g., Static Application Security Testing (SAST), build, unit testing, Dynamic Application Security Testing (DAST), secure configuration acceptance compliance, integration, function and non-functional testing, delivery, and deployment) to enforce quality conformance.
+A pipeline automates the various stages/steps (e.g., Static Application Security Testing (SAST), complexity testing, build, unit testing, Dynamic Application Security Testing (DAST), compliance to configuration guidance and policy testing, integration, function and non-functional testing, delivery, and deployment to enforce quality conformance.

+--

+Let's unpack what somec of these non-obvious activities are

 ---

-## How is a pipeline manifested?
+## What's Static Application Security Testing (SAST)?

 --

+SAST is testing methodology that analyzes source code to find security vulnerabilities

+---

+## What's complexity testing?

+--

+Complexity testing essentially test for the complexity of one's code (e.g., the number of paths through the code, how difficult the code is to understand, the resources required to run)

+---

+## What's unit testing?

+--

+Unit testing is a software development process where the smallest testable components of an application are individually tested for proper operation

+---

+## What's compliance to configuration guidance and policy testing?

+--

+The practice of authoring compliance-as-code thereby turning compliance, security, and other policy requirements into automated tests.

+---

+## What's integration testing?

+--

+Integration testing is a form software testing where individual units are combined and tested as a group.

+---

+## What's funtional testing?

+--

+Functional testing validates a software system against the functional requirements.

+---

+## What's Dynamic Application Security Testing (DAST)?

+--

+DAST is used to detect security vulnerabilities in an application while it is running

+---

+## How is a pipeline manifested

+--

-Each delivery pipeline is manifested as **Pipeline as Code** (i.e., software automation) accompanying software's source code in its version control repository.
+Each delivery pipeline is manifested as **Pipeline as Code** (i.e., software automation) accompanying software's source code in its version control repository

 ---